WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

     ![Webex Option](images/webex-option-1.png){style="width:900px; display:block; margin:0 auto;"}

-    The Webex AI Agent has been added in this Webex flow branch for you, you do not need to to it again.
+    The Webex AI Agent has been added in this Webex flow branch for you, you do not need to do it again.
 Now please go to the end of the flow, and connect the output of the '_Send guest URL - Webex_' node to the '_Offer host URL to expert_' node.

     You need to follow some more steps in order to use Webex as the channel for this use case: